Sreehari-BGK/DIY_Wallets_Vulnerabilities_SeedSigner/scripts/README.md

 ## Calculating the private key

-From the signature, the 'r' and 's' values are taken.
+The 'r' and 's' values are taken from the signature.
 The 'k' value is derived using the public key which is also taken from the transaction details fetched using the BlockCypher API.
 The following code snippet shows the algorithm to calculate the private key.

 ![script_snippet_4](https://github.com/Sreehari-BGK/DIY_Wallets_Vulnerabilities_SeedSigner/blob/main/scripts/snippet-images/script_snippet_4.png)

-Also check out the full notebook -> scripts/private_key_calc_single_in_out_txn.ipynb for the full code for better understanding and direct use.
+Also, check out the full notebook -> scripts/private_key_calc_single_in_out_txn.ipynb for the full code for better understanding and direct use.